dilipsakariya/error-log-viewer-wp/readme.txt

 = Where can I ask for help? =

-You may contact our [Support or Report bugs and suggest ideas](https://wordpress.org/support/plugin/error-log-viewer-wp/) at any time.
+You may contact our [Support or Report Bugs or Suggest Ideas](https://wordpress.org/support/plugin/error-log-viewer-wp/) at any time.

 = Is this plugin GDPR compliant? =